icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [seedr](https://github.com/efernandezpascual/seedr) - An R package that provides functions to fit hydro and thermal time germination models.
 - [plantFEM](https://github.com/kazulagi/plantFEM) -  A plant simulator based on Finite Element Method, which targets crops in fields.
 This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.
 - [openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts is a collaborative, free and open database of food products from around the world.

-## Circular Economy and Waste

-- [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.
-- [Trash-ICRA19](https://conservancy.umn.edu/handle/11299/214366) - A Bounding Box Labeled Dataset of Underwater Trash.
-- [TACO](https://github.com/pedropro/TACO) -  Trash Annotations in Context Dataset Toolkit.
-- [circularity.ID Open Data Standard](https://github.com/protontypes/awesome-sustainable-technology/blob/master/ https://github.com/circularfashion/cf-circularity-id-standard) - The standard represents the results and findings of an extensive six-year research into the needs of stakeholders in the fashion industry to achieve a circular economy.
-- [RecycleNet](https://github.com/sangminwoo/RecycleNet) - Effective trash classification model using only a small number of annotated images.
-- [trashnet](https://github.com/garythung/trashnet) - Dataset of images of trash; Torch-based CNN for garbage image classification.
-- [OpenLitterMap](https://github.com/OpenLitterMap/openlittermap-web) - An open, interactive, and accessible database of the world's litter and plastic pollution.

 ## Sustainable Investment